 - Look at a labelled diagram of the brain and choose a starting point.

 - Choose a direction and go with it, learning and memorising each part of the brain as you pass it.

 - Look at a non-labelled picture of the brain and attempt to memorise each part of the brain in the order you saw it, picturing where along in the brain each part is as you do so.

-- Do the same without a picture altogether, look when you cannot remember a part.
+- Do the same without a picture altogether.
+Look at one only when you cannot remember a part.

-- Do not attempt to 'strain' yourself remembering something as this can facilitate the forgetting process, it is far more efficient to look immediately and reinforce the memory.
+- Do not attempt to 'strain' yourself to remember something - this facilitates the forgetting process.
+It is more efficient to immediately refresh your memory.

-Example: repeat the following words in your head repeatedly:
+Example: repeat the following words in your head:

 'Frontal lobe -> Somatomotor cortex -> Somatosensory cortex -> Parietal lobe -> Occipital lobe -> Cerebellum -> Spinal cord -> Medulla oblongata -> Temporal lobe' and imagine in your head where you are along the brain as you go from left to right and circle back round to your starting point.

 Method 2: Landmark Memories